Regularly updated, this webpage can give you the latest information on:

 Three vaccines will be given in two doses (Pfizer, AstraZeneca and Moderna), whilst the Janssen vaccine is given as a single dose.

-- Where second dose vaccines are required these will all be given within 12 weeks of the first (based on updated guidance).
+- Where second dose vaccines are required these will all be given 8 weeks after the first (based on updated guidance).

 We have produced a short guide to the different vaccines which is available at the end of this page.